AngleProtocol/angle-docs/side-products/merkl/helpers.md

 ### Pre-requisites

 Merkl only supports liquidity managers which use the same architecture as Gamma or Arrakis.
-The liquidity manager must verify the following pre-requisites :
+The liquidity manager must verify the following pre-requisites:

 - Use a factory contract which creates vaults and emits an event when creating them
 - Vaults issue a single ERC-20 token